 I’ve always been a fan of Seattle’s Best® — it’s reasonably priced, has a smooth taste and comes in a variety of blends.
 Discover Seattle’s Best® Coffee at Walmart, the coffee is at an everyday low price, making it a great everyday coffee!

-When out ordering iced coffee, I often become frustrated with all of the granulated sugar settling at the bottom of the cup.
+When out ordering an iced coffee, I often become frustrated with all of the granulated sugar settling at the bottom of the cup.
 So, I tried using simple sugar in mine.
 What a fantastic idea that was.
-This iced coffee is made to fit the bill of light cream, light sugar.
+This Homemade Iced Coffee is made to fit the bill of light cream, light sugar.
+Enjoy.